frj/mcp-demo/README.md

 its responses.

 You can install the native version of Ollama as follows:
-- Ensure the dockerised version of Ollama is shutdown
+- Ensure the dockerised version of Ollama is shutdown:
   ```bash
   docker-compose down
   ```
-- Download, install and run Ollama [here](https://ollama.com/download)
+- Download, install and run Ollama.
+For details [see](https://ollama.com/download).
-- You will need to start up the MCP Server separately.
+- You will need to start up the MCP Server separately:
   ```bash
   ./gradlew mcp-server:run
   ```